 Different things we buy have their life span—some goods we use over the next few years.
 In comparison, we can use other goods only once or twice.
 And then there are goods in between that last a few months or even a year.
 We make the classification of consumer durables and consumer non-durables on this basis.

-Several consumer non-durable companies have become a household name.
+Several consumer non-durable companies have become household names.
 We see and hear about them almost every day.

 One would want to work for such giant companies.
 But is consumer non-durables a good career path?
 If you are looking for an answer to this question, you’re at the right place.